AlecRust/wp-tut-updater-action/README.md

     create-pr: false
 ```

-Please note you should thoroughly test your plugin/theme with the new version of
+Please remember to thoroughly test your plugin/theme with the new version of
 WordPress before publishing an updated "Tested up to" version.

 ## License